Our online mapping service provides a range of information including:

 Printed copies are also available to pick up from our service centres

 These walks are great if you want to get more exercise into your day, with each outlining an approximate 30 and 60 minute walking loop to help get you moving and more active.
 Please note, these walks may not be accessible to all and may have uneven and undulating surfaces in some areas.

-The walking route maps have been designed as part of our Healthy Active People Initiative in partnership with our local walking groups.
+The walking route maps were designed and funded through our Healthy Active People Initiative in partnership with our local walking groups.

 The Macedon Ranges has an extensive cycling network with options for all ages and abilities.

-Council has released four new pocket-sized access and mobility maps for residents and visitors of all ages and abilities, covering the townships of Kyneton, Woodend, Gisborne and Romsey/Lancefield.
+Council has four pocket-sized access and mobility maps for residents and visitors of all ages and abilities, covering the townships of Kyneton, Woodend, Gisborne, Romsey and Lancefield.

-The maps contain useful information about local transport options, including services for people with mobility issues and highlight local information and features such as footpaths, bus stops, pedestrian crossings, public toilets, baby change facilities, car parking and public seating, plus services such as Council offices, medical centres and neighbourhood houses.
-Points of interest such as parks, churches and shopping areas are also identified.
+The maps contain useful information about local transport options, including services for people with mobility issues and highlight local information and features such as:

-Hard copies can be collected from Council service centres, visitor information centres, libraries and local health service providers or downloaded via the links below.
+Hard copies can be collected from Council service centres, visitor information centres, libraries and local health service providers.